13 Most Famous Polish People

 2. Frederick Chopin

-Yes, it might be a surprise for you, especially if you never visited Warsaw and you have already been to Paris.
+It might be a surprise as it was to me.
+Especially if you are not a fan of this music and you have never visited Warsaw and you have already been to Paris.

-He always wanted to return to Poland, but unfortunately, he was not able.
+He always wanted to return to Poland, but unfortunately, he was not able to.

 In the last moments of his life, he asked that his heart be transferred to Warsaw, so his body is in France and his heart in Poland.